 Cooling system

-The function of the cooling system is to maintain an efficient engine operating temperature at all engine speeds and under all operating conditions.
-The cooling system is designed to remove approximately one third of the heat generated by the combustion of the air-fuel mixture.
-When the engine is cold, no coolant flow enters the radiator until the thermostat opens.
+The function of the cooling system is to maintain the engine at an efficient operating temperature at all engine speeds and operating conditions.
+The cooling system is designed to remove approximately one-third of the heat generated by combustion of the air-fuel mixture.
+When the engine is cold, no coolant flows to the radiator until the thermostat opens.
 This allows the engine to warm up quickly.

 1. Water pump